usaid-cs/yesterday-i-learned/random.md

 1. If you want to learn two languages based on how official they are, [English and French](https://en.wikipedia.org/wiki/List_of_languages_by_the_number_of_countries_in_which_they_are_recognized_as_an_official_language) are probably your best bet.
 And then Arabic.
 1. The Essential phone model PH-1 just spells out "PHone".
 1. [Fake tears](https://en.wikipedia.org/wiki/Artificial_tears) typically contain some type of cellulose.
-1. The Nazis plotted to [print fake UK banknotes and throw them all over the island](https://en.wikipedia.org/wiki/Operation_Bernhard) to collapse the economy.
-It didn't work.
 1. Steve Ballmer (employee #30) was the first business manager hired by Gates.
 [Steve Ballmer announced Windows ME, breaking a promise made by Bill Gates in 1998 that Windows 98 would be the final consumer-oriented version of Windows to use the MS-DOS architecture.](https://en.wikipedia.org/wiki/Windows_XP)
 1. Hanoi has the same population as Hong Kong.
 [Shanghai is almost 7x more populous than Berlin](https://en.wikipedia.org/wiki/List_of_cities_proper_by_population), and almost 3x that of NYC.
 1. Despite being one of the two official languages, only 0.6% of the Macanese population speak Portuguese at home.